404src/exocore/_articles/ccna-summary.md

 A mitigation technique is something that can protect against threats.
 - Should be implemented everywhere a vulnerability can be exploited: client devices. servers, switches, routers, firewalls, etc.

+Common attacks:
+- MAC spoofing
+    - An attacker uses the MAC address of another known host on the network in order to bypass port security measures.
+MAC spoofing can also be used to impersonate another host on the network.
+Implementing port security with sticky secure MAC addresses can help mitigate MAC spoofing attacks.

+- MAC flooding
+    - An attacker generates thousands of forged frames every minute with the intention of overwhelming the switch's MAC address table.
+Once this table is flooded, the switch can no longer make intelligent forwarding decisions and all traffic is flooded.
+    - This allows the attacker to view all data sent through the switch because all traffic will be sent out each port.
+Implementing port security can help mitigate MAC flooding attacks by limiting the number of MAC addresses that can be learned on each interface to a maximum of 128.
+A MAC flooding attack is also known as a Content Addressable Memory (CAM) table overflow attack.

+- ARP poisoning
+    - Also known as an ARP (Address Resolution Protocol) spoofing attack, the attacker sends a gratuitous ARP (GARP) message to a host.
+The GARP message associates the attacker's MAC address with the Internet Protocol (IP) addresses of a valid host on the network.
+    - Subsequently, traffic sent to the valid host address will go through the attacker's computer rather than directly to the intended recipient.
+Implementing Dynamic ARP Inspection (DAI) can help mitigate ARP poisoning attacks.
+This is a man-in-the-middle style of attack.

+- DHCP spoofing
+    - An attacker installs a rogue DHCP server on a network in an attempt to intercept DHCP requests.
+The rogue DHCP server can then respond to the DHCP requests with its own IP address as the default gateway address; hence all traffic is routing through the rogue DHCP server.
+You should enable DHCP snooping to help prevent DHCP spoofing attacks.

+- VLAN hopping
+    - An attacker attempts to inject packets into other VLANs by accessing the VLAN trunk and double-tagging 802.1Q frames.
+A successful VLAN hopping attack enables an attacker to send traffic to other VLANs without the use of a router.
+    - You can prevent VLAN hopping by disabling Dynamic Trunking Protocol (DTP) on trunk ports, by changing the native VLAN, and by configuring user-facing ports as access ports.

 ![](/images/common%20security%20attacks.png)